brianodida/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd : Betty in my first directory
+cd : Move the file betty from /tmp/ to /tmp/my_first_directory.